Flaykky/venvToggle/README.md

 ## venv-toggle.sh Documentation

-This document provides detailed installation instructions, configuration options, and usage examples for the `venv-toggle.sh` script.
+This documentation provides detailed installation instructions, configuration options, and usage examples for the `venv-toggle.sh` script.
 The script allows you to toggle a Python virtual environment (venv) on and off, check its status, and control logging verbosity and language.

 ---